ccramnar/pokemonGo607Style/README.md

 4) Reeve - Pokemon oldie.
 Knows the most about pokemon vs pokemon
 Buffs: Pokemon Knowledge

+Other characters can pop up!
+1) Jevin - Jordan and Kevin.
+They pop up with gifts such as pokeballs!

 The main character is you!
 You made the mistake of walking into 607!
 Player Stats:
 Level: